uw935/vatsimfox/README.md

 Written in Python 3.8.18 + JS (JQuery framework) + Boostrap

 ## Startup
-For run application on your own machine, you must install docker.
+To run application on your own machine, you must install docker.
 Then just one command in the "src" folder with the project source code:

 ```bash
 docker compose up